Death (Marvel Cinematic Universe): Adaptation and appearances

 The Marvel Cinematic Universe (MCU)'s version of Death has been depicted in-universe with artistic representations reflecting her cosmic power at the start of Guardians of the Galaxy (2014), a stylized relief, and the climax of Thor: Love and Thunder (2022).
 The latter statue is an accurate depiction of Death in cloaked skeletal form.

 There is a possible allusion to her, referencing her role in Thanos' story in the comics, in the post-credits scene of The Avengers (2012), when Thanos is told that to take on the Avengers would be to "court death".
 However, this may be simply referring to the danger of the Avengers, as the MCU's Thanos does not have a connection to Death.
 Filmmakers the Russo brothers explained in 2018 their reasons for being against Death appearing in Avengers: Infinity War (2018) and Avengers: Endgame (2019), despite comics fans wanting her to, by citing the difficulties in directly adapting the comics version of the story (which they did not) when there are other intersecting plots, and of introducing a new main character in a film with over 20 leads already established in the MCU.
 After the character had not been introduced come Endgame, Collider suggested in March 2023 that Death would not be used in the MCU, as her main comics story was already "done and over".

 However, by this point production had already begun on television series Agatha All Along (2024), including the casting of Aubrey Plaza in an unnamed role that was later revealed as Death.
 The character identity was never formally announced before the show and, though telegraphed throughout its episodes, was not revealed until episode seven "Death's Hand in Mine".
 The show's creators decided to introduce Death as their series villain after having discussed what kind of character would be an adversary for powerful witch Agatha Harkness, and settling on the idea that "Death herself ... felt so right".
 Plaza received guest starring credit as a main character in the show, both a villain and the titular character's romantic counterpart.
 She predominantly appears in a human form as witch Rio Vidal, but physical effect prosthetics were used to give Plaza a skeletal jaw for some scenes.

-It has been rumored, based on reports from insiders, since before Agatha All Along began streaming that Plaza's character will appear in other MCU projects.
+It has been rumored, since before Agatha All Along premiered, that Death will appear in future MCU projects.